Great Empires of Central Asia, Part 5: The Eastern Renaissance

 Alexander force-married Roxana (along with several other women he’d captured, as was his habit), stamped out the last remaining fires of Sogdian guerrilla resistance, and welded Bactria and Sogdia into a single province of his ever-expanding empire.

-Before long, Greek settlers were pouring in from the West.
+Before long, Greek settlers were pouring into Pakistan and Afghanistan from the West.

 Sometimes they moved into Sogdian towns to construct Greek theaters and temples; other times they built new Greek-style cities completely from scratch, backed by Alexander’s mountains of Babylonian and Persian gold.